quic/aimet/Docs/api_docs/torch_spconv_custom_onnx_export.rst

 - Only `SparseConvolution3D` is supported as of now

-- And, spconv library is `not very stable` because it is found that the inference from the spconv module gives different outputs for the same inputs in the same runtime
+- And, spconv library (for cpu) is `not very stable` because it is found that the inference from the spconv module gives different outputs for the same inputs in the same runtime